artisangang/pocs/readme.md

 ## Usage

 Copy And Extract the cloned/downloaded archive in pocs under xampp/wampp (Any preferred server) server root (htdocs in  case of xampp) directory.
 Open your terminal, run command: php pocs (make sure php is in global path).
 Now open you browser, navigate to public directory in application path (In case you have extracted files in pocs, http://localhost/pocs/public).
-You can communicate with other user using client id.
-When user connected to server, unique client id will be assigned.
+You can communicate with other user by click them (List will be displayed in right side).
+When selected user is not connected to server, chat will be saved to databsde.

 ## Example Communication

 Browse http://localhost/pocs/public in mozilla/chrome.

-You will see below message:
+**Use credentials: username: harry and password: 123456**

+You will see below message after logging in (You can also skip login and move directly to communication panel by using user id in  query string: http://localhost/pocs/public?user=1):

 Connecting to server please wait...